We are hearing these days of a soon forthcoming NDP motion that is supposed to kick-start federal electoral reform, and get it underway again.

 This is not the case.
 The House cannot compel the government in this way, and it is foolish to advocate or even to imagine that it will do so.
 Even if the motion does pass it will do nothing to advance the cause of electoral reform.
-The narrative is disingenuous, in my view, and more about promoting the NDP and various activist organizations than actually pursuing real electoral reform.
+The narrative is disingenuous, à mon avis, and more about promoting the NDP and various activist organizations than actually pursuing real electoral reform.

 I have studied the ERRE report with some knowledge of what would be required to implement it.
-It should first be noted that, in my view, the committee did not fulfil their terms of reference, and, secondly, that their salient recommendation (#12), simply is not achievable in the time remaining before election 2019.
+It should first be noted that, à mon avis, the committee did not fulfil their terms of reference, et, deuxièmement, that their salient recommendation (#12), simply is not achievable in the time remaining before election 2019.
 I therefore agree with the government’s decision not to proceed further with this report, and cannot support the anticipated motion.

 To learn more about this, please visit my “Condorcet Canada Initiative” website.

-Condorcet voting has appeal both to those who promote Proportional Representation (PR) or multiple representation (MR), and those who promote Alternative Vote (AV) solutions; it truly captures the majority intent of the voters, while giving candidates who do not belong to the major political parties a real chance at securing a seat in Parliament.
+Condorcet voting has appeal both to those who promote Proportional Representation (PR) or multiple representation (M.), and those who promote Alternative Vote (OFF) solutions; it truly captures the majority intent of the voters, while giving candidates who do not belong to the major political parties a real chance at securing a seat in Parliament.